Perfect Simulation Of Processes With Long Memory: A `Coupling Into And From The Past' Algorithm: Bounding the size of

 \section{Bounding the size of $D_t^n$}

-We first give sufficient conditions for the algorithm to terminate, together with bound on the expectation of the depth of $D_t^n$.
-Then, we focus on the special but important case of (finite) variable length Markov Chains.
+We establish sufficient conditions for the algorithm to terminate and define the bound on the expectation of the depth of $D_t^n$.
+We then focus on the special, yet important, case of (finite) variable length Markov chains.